 3. There is no change in financial year of the company.

-4. There was expenditure in capital work in progress of Rs.264.49 Lakhs during the year in plant and machinery for quality improvement, cost effectiveness and value addition.
+4. There was capital expenditure of Rs.
+517.02 lakhs during the year in plant and machinery for quality improvement, cost effectiveness and value addition.

 5. Due to above there is modernization, expansion and diversification during the year.

-Your company is manufacturing paper on demand of the Customer, our production and market size is negligible in paper industry.
+Your company is manufacturing paper on demand of the customer.
 In reference of pricing of writing printing paper and other various variety of paper, our company is very small company by size and value.
 We are following price decided by the customer and the market forces.
 We are only price takers and not setters.
 The price of paper is determined/decided by taking into various factors like quantity, quality etc.

 The company is trying hard to utilize the capacity to its optimum level, making use of the best of operational techniques and economical use of the resources.
-Raw material used by the company is one of the best quality of its category with strong quality checks, the availability of raw material for production depends on the availability in the market as well as price consideration.
+Raw materials used by the company are of the best quality in their category with strong quality checks, the availability of raw material for production depends on the availability in the market as well as price consideration.

 C) Segment: